Jim McLaughlin (coach): Washington

 In 2006, he led UW to its third straight national semifinal, but the Dawgs fell to runner-up Stanford.

 The NCAA Championships were hosted in Seattle at KeyArena at Seattle Center in 2013.
 The Huskies, led by AVCA National Player of the Year and Honda Award Winner Krista Vansant, won the Pac-12 title and reached the Final Four, but fell in straight sets in the semifinals to eventual national champion Penn State.

 In his 13 years as head coach, McLaughlin established Washington volleyball as a championship-caliber team.
-Under his leadership, Washington made an appearance in the NCAA Tournament every year except in his first year in 2001 and boasts a .789 winning percentage.
-There have been 51 players that have been honored with All-Conference selections, 50 Academic All-Conference honorees, 31 All-Americans and 8 Academic All-Americans since McLaughlin’s arrival.
+Under his leadership, Washington appeared in the NCAA Tournament every year except in his first year in 2001 and boasts a .789 winning percentage.
+There have been 51 players that have been honored with All-Conference selections, 50 Academic All-Conference honorees, 31 All-Americans, and 8 Academic All-Americans since McLaughlin’s arrival.

 Notre Dame

 McLaughlin was named the women's volleyball head coach at the University of Notre Dame on January 17, 2015.
-He resigned his position in June 2018 due to severe back issues.
+He resigned from his position in June 2018 due to severe back issues.